markjprice/cs11dotnet7/docs/errata/common-errors.md

 }
 ```

+> Note: The filename is not important and you can have as many files as you like, for example, `Program.Helpers.cs`, `Program.Functions.cs`, `Any.Thing.cs`, and even `Muppets.cs`.

 # Microsoft introduces a bug in a later version

 Although rare, it is possible that by using a later version of a NuGet package than the one I used to write the book, you experience different behavior, especially negative behavior if it is due to a bug.

-For example, in the `Microsoft.Extensions.Configuration.Binder` package, version `7.0.3` has a bug.
-Previous versions from `7.0.0` to `7.0.0` do not have the bug.
+For example, in the `Microsoft.Extensions.Configuration.Binder` package, version `7.0.3` has a bug that causes an exception to be thrown when it tries to parse a trace level set in an `appsettings.json` file.
+Previous versions from `7.0.2` to `7.0.` did not have this bug.

-You can read more here: https://github.com/markjprice/cs11dotnet7/blob/main/docs/errata/errata.md#page-178---reviewing-project-packages
+You can read more this specific example here: https://github.com/markjprice/cs11dotnet7/blob/main/docs/errata/errata.md#page-178---reviewing-project-packages

-If you add packages using the Visual Studio 2022 user interface or the `dotnet add package` command-line tool then it will use the most recent version.
+If you add packages using the Visual Studio 2022 user interface or the `dotnet add package` command-line tool then it will use the most recent version by default which can cause this issue when Microsoft adds any bugs to any packages in future.
 If you have problems, try manually reverting to an older version.